Andronic-V-Antonio/Plumbing-Order-Management-App/README.md

 # Plumbing Order Management App

-A simple Python desktop application developed to help organise plumbing material orders and delivery checks for a refurbishment company.
+A Python desktop application developed to help a refurbishment company organise and manage plumbing material orders and deliveries.

+The application allows users to create orders for different job sites, select plumbing materials, add quantities, and generate a unique order ID for each order.
+Once materials are delivered, users can check each item and mark it as Have, Missing, or Not Checked.

+The application also includes an email generation feature that creates ready-to-use messages for placing material orders and reporting missing items.
+Orders and their delivery statuses are saved locally using JSON, allowing information to remain available when the application is closed and reopened.

+The project was created as a practical example of how a simple Python application can be used to digitalise and improve an everyday business process, reducing manual order preparation and making it easier to identify missing materials.

 ## Features